Starting Pay Rate: Per Adjunct Faculty Pay Scale

 The number of adjunct instructors hired varies from semester to semester, depending upon the needs of the department.
 Your application can remain "Under Review by Committee" for 18 months.
 You may check your status at any time by logging into jobs.harpercollege.edu with your username and password.

-Job Description: The Department of Music at Harper College, a two-year institution located 20 miles northwest of Chicago, seeks a faculty member for an adjunct faculty position.
-Candidates should possess expertise in the following areas of Music: music theory, music literature, ethnomusicology and/or musicology.
+Job Description: The Department of Music at Harper College, a two-year institution located 20 miles northwest of Chicago, seeks faculty members for an adjunct faculty position in the Audio/Video Arts Technology certificate program.
+Candidates should possess expertise in the following areas of audio arts technology: engineering, editing, recording, mixing, mastering, principals of sound, acoustics, and expert knowledge of analog and digital audio systems.
 Other responsibilities include development of instructional plans to meet course competencies, and course activities that support lesson objectives using traditional and alternative delivery methods.

 Throughout its more than fifty-year history, the Department of Music at Harper College has maintained a distinguished tradition of excellence in the cultural life of Chicago's Northwest suburbs.
 With a faculty of more than fifty artists and scholars brought together from institutions from around the world, every facet of our program is guided by recognized expertise.
 Members of the performance faculty in the Department of Music maintain active careers ranging from appearances with the Chicago Symphony Orchestra, Lyric Opera of Chicago, Grant Park Orchestra, Chicago Philharmonic, Elgin Symphony Orchestra, and many others, to a wide variety of professional chamber ensembles and solo appearances.